 Why are covered bridges covered?

-Historically these bridges were made of wood, which is vulnerable extreme Midwest weather conditions.
+Historically, bridges were made of wood, which is vulnerable to extreme Midwest weather conditions.
 Without the covering, wooden trusses would rot more rapidly and require frequent replacement.
-Covered bridges had the added benefit of keeping the roadway clear of snow and rain that create a dangerously slippery surface for horse and carts to pass.
+Historically, covered bridges lasted longer, and kept the roadway clear of snow and rain, reducing dangerously slippery surfaces for passing horses and carts.

-Ashtabula County is located in Northeast Ohio and has nineteen covered bridges, including America’s longest and shortest bridges.
-All of the County’s covered overpasses are connected by two recommended driving routes, and you can download your official driving map from here.
-Ashtabula also hosts a yearly Covered Bridge Festival in October.
-The following pictures of Ashtabula’s covered bridges will give you a taste of the beauty you’ll find there.
+Ashtabula County is located in Northeast Ohio and has 19 covered bridges, including America’s longest and shortest bridges.
+The County’s two oldest bridges are Mechanicsville Road and Windsor Mills, both built in 1867.
+All of the County’s sheltered overpasses are connected by two recommended driving routes, and you can download your official driving map from here.

 Peace, love and inspiring travel,